Hostilian/devtask3mk/SETUP_GUIDE.md

 ## Docker Setup 🐳

-Want to run it in Docker?
-Here's how:
+Want to run it in Docker? here's how:

 ### Build Image
 ```bash